 A person who loves food is a precious being, because not only do they know the best places in town, but also they are the easiest people to please.
 Give them something delicious and they will be filled with joy.
 And if you’re lucky to be married to someone who loves food then you’re going to have a delicious journey for the rest of your life.
-Here are six signs that you’ve married a foodie.
+And you will enjoy every bit of it.

 Your spouse cares more about the taste of the food in a restaurant, than the fancy ambience when you go on a date.
 They don’t care that there are plastic chairs and no cutlery.
 As long as you are next to them and the keema is perfectly seasoned, they’re having the best date of their lives.

 Related reading: 5 things you will relate to if your husband is a foodie

-2. Menu be the most important
+2. Menu is the most important thing

 Any function that you’re hosting, whether it is a house party or a puja at home your spouse always asks about the menu.
 They understand that having chicken tikka at a party is a sign of a good party, and that no puja is complete without the mithai from your local halwai.